sbegaudeau/eef/_specifications/metamodel.md

 The label of the *View* can be easily defined using the property *labelExpression*.
 This property will contain an *expression* which will be interpreted using the available interpreters in the EEF runtime.
 Some of the interpreters currently used by Sirius specifiers will be available.
 This label of the *View* will be used as the label of the Eclipse's Workbench View when the EEF *View* is used an Eclipse View.

+In order to compute the value of the expressions, some variables will be accessible.
+As an example, the input of the View will be available using the *Variable* in the property *inputVariable* of the View.
+A *Variable* has only a name and it is used to store the name of the value that will be available in the expression.
+For example, using an EClass as an input, and using the *name* "inputValue" for the *Variable* *inputVariable*, the label of the view could be computed to display the name of the input EClass with the *labelExpression*: "aql:inputValue.name"

 New concepts:

 * View
 * View#identifier
 * View#ePackageNsUris
 * View#labelExpression
+* View#inputVariable
+* Variable
+* Variable#name

 ###### US-2 As a Sirius specifier, Zoe wants to define tabs in a view to separate the different concerns

 In order to show the various aspects of the objects that Zoe wants to edit, she wants to separate those various aspects using tabs.
 To represent those tabs, we will use the concept of *Page* in our meta-model.
 The *Page* needs to be identifiable using a property named *identifier*.
 The tab created by the *Page* needs to have a label to be identified by the end users.
-Zoo will be able to use the property *labelExpression*, in order to be able to compute this label easily.
+Zoe will be able to use the property *labelExpression*, in order to be able to compute this label easily.

 Each *Page* will let the end users work on a different aspect of the input of the *View*.
 As a result, Zoe needs to be able to specify the context used as the root of the *Page*.
 Using a similar approach as Eclipse's Sirius, the *Page* will contain a *domainClass* and a *semanticCandidateExpression* in order to specify the EClass of the context of the *Page* and how this context should be computed from the input of the *View*.